markisha64/dmw3-randomizer/ironmon/IRONMON.md

 | Single rookie      | You are to use a single rookie throughout the run, put the rest into storage after Tamer Genji, select it randomly at the start of the run |
 | Game Over          | If you game over, the run ends, and you must restart with a newly randomized game                                                          |

-## Changes made by the preset/patches
+## Specific changes made by the preset/patches compared to normal randomizer

 | Change              | Details                                                                               |
 |---------------------|---------------------------------------------------------------------------------------|